rust-embedded/riscv/README.md

 to support the RISC-V Semihosting Specification as documented [here](https://github.com/riscv/riscv-semihosting-spec/blob/main/riscv-semihosting-spec.adoc)

-This crate can be used in exactly the same way as cortex-m-semihosting, simply by changing calls to `cortex_m_semihosting::*` to `riscv_semihosting::*`.
+This crate can (almost) be used in exactly the same way as cortex-m-semihosting, simply by changing calls to `cortex_m_semihosting::*` to `riscv_semihosting::*`.
 Given this, the
 [cortex-m-semihosting documentation](https://docs.rs/cortex-m-semihosting) is
 generally sufficient for using this library.

+A major difference between this library and cortex-m-semihosting is that there are mandatory features to choose the privilege level at which the semihosting calls are executed.
+The "machine-mode" feature will cause the macros in `export` to execute the semihosting operation in an interrupt-free context, while "user-mode" causes them to just execute the operation.
+Failure to select one of these two features will cause a compiler error.

 # Minimum Supported Rust Version (MSRV)